lazd/lazd.github.io/source/posts/Rebuilding an iBook G3 clamshell battery.md

 First, you're going to need some **flat top**, unprotected 18650 cells.
 These cells need to be **~65.2mm in length**, and **18.5mm in diameter**, so check [the datasheet of the cells](resources/Samsung_32E_Data_Sheet.pdf) before purchasing.

 1. A dead, Apple OEM iBook battery (BTI or other aftermarket batteries won't work, the cases crack when opened)
-1. 18650 cells such as [Samsung 30Q](https://amzn.to/4eNq8aD) or [Samsung 32E](https://srikobatteries.com/product/samsung-32e-18650-3200mah-6-4a-battery/)
+1. 18650 cells such as [Samsung 30Q](https://amzn.to/4eNq8aD) or [Samsung 35E](https://www.18650batterystore.com/products/samsung-35e-18650-3500mah-8a-battery)
-1. Nickel strips with a minimum length of 75mm, such as [these individual strips](https://amzn.to/3Ow4Y68)
+1. Nickel strips with a minimum length of 75mm, such as [these individual strips](https://amzn.to/4jsnKtT)
 1. Solder, I prefer [63/37 rosin core solder](https://amzn.to/4eNmVYP) for its lower melting temperature
-1. Some tape, any will do, [Scotch Vinyl 700 electrical tape](https://amzn.to/3VcAD0h) is cheap and leaves no residue
+1. Some electrical tape, any will do, [Scotch Vinyl 700 electrical tape](https://amzn.to/3VcAD0h) is cheap and leaves no residue
+1. Optionally, some [kapton tape](https://amzn.to/3NycG2s) to replace the tape you'll remove when you disassemble certain styles of battery packs

 <figure>
   <img src="images/ibook-battery.jpg" alt="Dead iBook battery">